ansys/pyfluent/doc/source/api/core/solver/settings.rst

   {'allowed-values': ['symmetry-xyplane', 'hot-inlet', 'cold-inlet', 'outlet', 'wall-inlet', 'wall-elbow', 'interior--elbow-fluid']}

-Below is a table of attribute names, corresponding methods and applicable object types:
+Below is a table of metadata names, corresponding methods to access those metadata, applicable object types and returned data types:

 ==================  ==================  =================  =================  =================
-Name                Method              Can return None    Applicability      Data type
+Metadata name       Method              Can return None    Applicability      Data type
 ==================  ==================  =================  =================  =================
 ``is-active?``      ``is_active``       no                 all                bool ``is-read-only?``   ``is_read_only``    no                 all                bool